tubutubucorn/Ethereum-Private-Network/Article.md

 > admin.nodeInfo.enode
 "enode://4f3c1f87914a68255f9b736aa**ac754d7558ba@[::]:30303"
 ```
-Ok, we have enode urls of both containers, let’s add its to each other.
-In order to do that, we need container IP address, whom we have from the output of the `docker network inspect ETH` command, `IPv4Address`.
+Ok, at this point we're having enode urls of both containers, let’s add its to each other.
+In order to do that, we need container IP address, which we have from the output of the `docker network inspect ETH` command, `IPv4Address`.

 node_one:
 ```